camptocamp/bivac/README.md

 * MySQL: Run `mysqldump` before backup
 * OpenLDAP: Run `slapcat` before backup
 * Default: Backup volume data as is

-**Note:** in order to detect providers, bivac needs to access the files in the volume.
-When running in a Docker container, you need to mount the Docker volumes directory for this feature to work, by adding `-v /var/lib/docker/volumes:/var/lib/docker/volumes:ro` to the Docker command line.

 ## Engines